Active protection system: Hard-kill measures

 There are many examples of hard kill countermeasures.
-The Russian Arena system utilizes a Doppler radar to detect incoming threats and fires munition to eliminate the threat.
+The Russian Arena system utilizes a Doppler radar to detect incoming threats and fires a munition to eliminate the threat.
 The Israeli Trophy system fires a multiple explosively formed penetrator (MEFP) to destroy the threat.
 An American system known as Quick Kill detects incoming threats using an Active Electronically Scanned Array, which assesses the threat, and deploys a smaller rocket countermeasure.
 Another American system, known as Iron Curtain, utilizes two sensors to reduce false alarms and defeat threats inches from their target by firing a kinetic countermeasure designed to minimize collateral damage.
 The Russian Afganit active protection system of the Armata AFVs features a millimeter-wavelength radar to detect and track incoming anti-tank munitions.
 It can reportedly intercept armour-piercing fin-stabilized discarding sabot kinetic energy penetrators in addition to high-explosive anti-tank (HEAT) munitions.

 Potential performance problems

 Clutter

 Mountains and neighboring vehicles reflect radio waves, thus creating radar clutter, which adversely affects radar-detection and radar-lock performance.